casper-network/docs-archive/workflow/setup.rst

 The process of creating an `Account <https://docs.casperlabs.io/en/latest/implementation/accounts.html>`_ can be divided into two steps:

-1. Cryptographic key generation for the ``Account``
+1. Cryptographic key generation for the account
-2. Funding the ``Account``
+2. Funding the account

-The Casper blockchain uses an on-chain ``Account`` based model, uniquely identified by an ``AccountHash`` derived from a specific ``PublicKey``.
+The Casper blockchain uses an on-chain account-based model, uniquely identified by an ``AccountHash`` derived from a specific ``PublicKey``.

 By default, a transactional interaction with the blockchain takes the form of a ``Deploy`` cryptographically signed by the key-pair corresponding to the ``PublicKey`` used to create the account.

 Accounts can be created using the Casper command-line client.
-Alternatively, some Casper networks such as the official Testnet and Mainnet provide a browser-based block explorer that allows ``Account`` creation.
+Alternatively, some Casper networks such as the official Testnet and Mainnet provide a browser-based block explorer that allows account creation.

-A cryptographic key-pair will be created when using either the Casper command-line client or a block explorer to create an ``Account`` on the blockchain.
-This process generates three files for each ``Account``:
+A cryptographic key-pair will be created when using either the Casper command-line client or a block explorer to create an account on the blockchain.
+This process generates three files for each account:

 1. A PEM encoded secret key
 2. A PEM encoded public key